Valdes-Tresanco-MS/gmx_MMPBSA/docs/analyzer.md

     Contains two windows:

     * `Energy` changes start, end and interval between frames.
-    * `IE` changes segment considered for calculating the Interaction Entropy
+    * `IE` changes segment considered for calculating the Interaction Entropy.

 ### 4- Plot area
 In this area, the graphs and tables included in each system will be displayed in the form of sub-windows